gov-cy/govcy-express-services/README.md

   ```
   - `eligibilityAPIEndpoints` : An array of API endpoints, to be used for service eligibility.
 See more on the [Eligibility API Endoints](#%EF%B8%8F-site-eligibility-checks) section below.
   - `submissionAPIEndpoint`: The submission API endpoint, to be used for submitting the form.
 See more on the [Submission API Endoint](#-site-submissions) section below.
+  - `submissionGetAPIEndpoint`: The submission get API endpoint, to be used for getting the submission data.
+See more on the [temporary save feature](#-temporary-save-feature) section below.
+  - `submissionPutAPIEndpoint`: The submission put API endpoint, to be used for temporary saving the submission data.
+See more on the [temporary save feature](#-temporary-save-feature) section below.
+  - `fileUploadAPIEndpoint`: The file upload API endpoint, to be used for uploading files.
+See more on the [file upload feature](#%EF%B8%8F-files-uploads-feature) section below.
+  - `fileDownloadAPIEndpoint`: The file download API endpoint, to be used for downloading files.
+See more on the [file upload feature](#%EF%B8%8F-files-uploads-feature) section below.
 - `pages` array: An array of page objects, each representing a page in the site.
     - `pageData` object: Contains the metadata to be rendered on the page.
 See [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer/tree/main#site-and-page-meta-data-explained) for more details
+      - `nextPage`: The URL of the next page to be rendered after the user clicks the `continue` button.
     - `pageTemplate` object: Contains the page template to be rendered on the page.
 See [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer/tree/main#json-input-template) for more details
       - `elements` array: An array of elements to be rendered on the page.
 See all supported [govcy-frontend-renderer elements](https://github.com/gov-cy/govcy-frontend-renderer/blob/main/DESIGN_ELEMENTS.md) for more details